steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 which is the same as the SDE of the short rate.

-We will not be overly concerned with the technical definition of the solution to a stochastic differential equation, there are plenty of resources offering rigorous treatment of this topic.
-However, we will include more technical details in the optional section at the end of each post.
+We will not be overly concerned with the technical definition of the solution to a stochastic differential equation.
+There are plenty of resources offering rigorous treatment of this topic.
+However, we will include more technical details in the [optional section](#optional-technical-definition-of-the-solution-to-sde) at the end of each post.

 ### Derivation of the Bond Pricing in Merton's Model
 The price of a $$T$$-year ZCB is given by: